sfluegel05/metaNNvis/results/report.md

 Especially Captum implements a large number of methods: 36 in total, counting primary, layer and neuron variants seperately.
 In order to limit the scope of this project, we have chosen prioritise the introspection methods provided by Captum and tf-keras-vis.

-The result can be seen in the table below.
+One criterion is to capture a wide range of different approaches, for instance including both gradient-based and perturbation-based methods.
+This also means that of similar method pairs like Feature Ablation and Occlusion, usually only one method is included.
+Basic, often-used methods are being preferred over more specialised ones as well.
+For this reson, GradCAM for example has a higher priority than the GradCAM variants.
+Additionally, methods which are known to fail sanity checks ([Adebayo et al., 2018](#adebayo2018); [Sixt et al., 2020](#sixt2020)) such as Guided Backpropagation have been excluded.The result can be seen in the table below.

+Todo: fix style block on github
 <style>
 .toolset-header {
   border-top: 2px solid black;